morungos/recipes/docs/vegetarian/gluten-free-vegan-haggis.md

 ## Method

-Cook the lentils — I use an instant pot, cooking the lentils for 5 minutes with 2 cups of water.
+Cook the lentils (if dried, alternatively, use a 400g can of beluga lentils if they are easier to find).
+I use an instant pot, cooking the lentils for 5 minutes with 2 cups of water.
 Melt the butter and cook the grated carrots for 5 min.
 Add the chopped mushrooms and cook for another 5 min.
 Mix in the lentils, white pepper, and nutmeg.
 Add the pinhead oats, nutritional yeast, and